-A licensed customs broker, he has assisted major US and foreign corporations involved in customs audits, focused assessments, and other proceedings before US Customs & Border Protection.
-In addition, he has worked with clients to develop, implement and audit internal compliance programs and identify optimal sourcing patterns to minimize tariffs and duties.
+A licensed customs broker, Sydney has assisted major US and foreign corporations involved in customs audits, focused assessments, enforcement matters, and other proceedings before US Customs & Border Protection (CBP).
+He is among the first lawyers to represent clients in CBP forced labor investigations since Section 307 of the Tariff Act was amended in 2016, obtaining one of the first modifications to a withhold release order that allowed our client to import articles otherwise banned for importation into the US.
+In addition, Sydney has worked with clients to develop, implement and audit internal compliance programs and identify optimal sourcing patterns to minimize tariffs and duties.

 Sydney represents clients in antidumping (AD) and anti-subsidy (CVD) investigations initiated in multiple jurisdictions.
-He has represented both domestic industries and foreign producers, exporters and importers in these investigations, which gives him an excellent understanding of the issues and factors surrounding these proceedings.
-Sydney also advises clients on customs-related aspects of AD/CVD orders, including advice on whether imported goods are subject to these orders, methods for obtaining exclusions to them, and representation in proceedings before US Customs & Border Protection seeking to exclude merchandise that evades AD/CVD orders.
+He has represented both domestic industries and foreign producers, as well as exporters and importers in these investigations, which gives him an excellent understanding of the issues and factors surrounding these proceedings.
+Sydney also advises clients on customs-related aspects of AD/CVD orders, including on whether imported goods are subject to these orders, methods for obtaining exclusions to them, and representation in proceedings before CBP seeking to exclude merchandise that allegedly evades AD/CVD orders.

 New York University School of Law, JD